 What are white cavity fillings made from?

-Historically, cavities were typically filled with a silver-colored material called amalgam, which is a mixture of metals that is effective at repairing teeth but can stand out in your smile due to its silver color.
+Historically, cavities were typically filled with a silver-colored material called amalgam, a mixture of metals that is effective at repairing teeth but can stand out in your smile due to its silver color.
 Tooth-colored fillings are made from a modern dental material called composite resin.
 This material is a great choice for many patients because it:

 - Is tooth-colored for a natural appearance